-Stonewall Diversity Champions Programme and Workplace Equality Index 2012
+Stonewall Diversity Champions Programme and Workplace Equality Index 2014

 In 2010 the Council joined the Stonewall Diversity Champions Programme, which is a good practice employers' forum for sexual orientation equality in the workplace.
 Our participation in the programme enables the use of the Diversity Champions logo, sending out a message about our values and helping us to attract a more diverse workforce.
 Organisations that join this programme can also use the Stonewall Workplace Equality Index, which is a benchmarking tool that can be used to assess an organisation's work on lesbian, gay and bisexual (LGB) equality.
-Last year we took part in the Index for the first time.
-The results from the survey provided us with a useful baseline of our current performance in respect of LGB employees, and have led to a set of actions agreed at senior level designed to promote equality.
+The council continues to support the Equality Index, and we are now in our third year of participating, during which time we have improved our ranking by 135 places, which is very encouraging.
+We are now ranked within the top 200 organisations who participate in this Index.
+We will use the feedback from the 2014 Equality Index to inform our equality actions going forward.